 1) Get Your Keywords and Keyword Phrases Right

-Keywords are the foundation of any search engine optimization strategy.
+Keywords are the foundation of any website search engine optimization strategy.
 Work with a search engine optimization consultant to determine what keywords and key phrases are relevant to your industry an your company.
-Once you’ve produced a solid list, make sure you insert these phrases into your title tag, meta tags and throughout your page content.
+Once you’ve produced a solid list, make sure you insert these phrases into your title tag, meta tags and descriptions and throughout your page content.

 Unlike a traditional website, where you have the luxury of optimizing multiple pages, here you’ll only have one page to work with, so be smart!
 The trick is to produce highly targeted keyword repetitions throughout your one page without getting spamming.
 Remember to optimize your images with proper ALT tags and don’t forget to include good link title tags.
 This will help ensure that your one page website will be crawled and indexed with your relevant keywords.

 2) Keep Your Content Crisp